Welcome New Students!

 - Share your travel itinerary with a friend or family member; check in with them.

 - If traveling out of the country, double-check you have all your documentation, review current policies and conditions, and be prepared to spend extra time at customs when returning.
-Pay special attention to COVID-19 restrictions and safety measures.
+Review current COVID-19 policies at each destination of your trip.

 Whether you're traveling or staying here in Cleveland, please continue to stay safe but have happy and fun holidays!